LAVANDULA angustifolia

 Harvesting and Growing from Seed:

-There is no seed pod.
-Each tiny flower in the dense spike produces seeds.
-The seeds are at the bottom of the narrow calyx.
+Seed Pod There is no seed pod.
+The seeds are at the bottom of the calyx.

-The seeds are small dark brown shiny pips.
-There are four seeds from each flower.
+Seed The seeds are small flattish dark brown nuts.
+There are four seeds from each individual

 (You can check the meaning of any technical terms new to you in the Botany section of the site)